 Reading books can be a great way to help teachers in the summer as it provides an opportunity to engage in activities that can benefit them throughout the school year.

 Reading is an activity that allows teachers to stay current with the latest pedagogy, curriculum, and standards.
-Additionally, books can help teachers relax and provide a chance for them to escape from their everyday lives.
+Additionally, life changing books can help teachers relax and provide a chance for them to escape from their everyday lives.

 Furthermore, reading can be a great way for teachers to learn about new topics, and to explore ideas that may not have been covered in their classrooms.